MattN-HB/aws-solutions-architect/README.md

 * These amazing [practice exams with explanations](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c02/)
 * These amazing [study guides/cheat sheets](https://tutorialsdojo.com/aws-cheat-sheets/)

+## Scoring
+* 100 - 1000 with minimum 720
+* scaled scoring model
+* 15 unscored questions that do not affect your score
+* Unanswered questions are scored as incorrect; there is no penalty for guessing
+* Multiple-choice: Has one correct response and three incorrect responses (distractors).
+* Multiple-response: Has two or more correct responses out of five or more options

 ## Domain Breakdown
 <details>
   <summary>Domain 1: Design Resilient Architectures 30%</summary>